 United Methodists had varied reactions to the U.S. Supreme Court’s ruling that establishes same-sex civil marriage as a constitutional right.

-But many United Methodists agree on one thing: The decision likely will escalate a longtime denominational debate on the church's position on homosexuality.
+But many United Methodists agree on one thing: The decision likely will escalate a longtime denominational debate over the church's position on homosexuality.
 Church law bans clergy from performing same-sex marriages and forbids churches from hosting such ceremonies.

 The 5-4 ruling in Obergefell v.
 Hodges dealt with two questions: Does the U.S. Constitution allow states to prohibit same-gender marriage and can states refuse to recognize the marriages of gay couples who wed in another state?
 To both questions, the majority said states must recognize same-sex marriage.